musteryasm/Datahack_1.0/README.md

 (IV) ChatBox ,To recommend the food item that most customers prefer with a given food item, we have used collaborative filtering, which predicts preferences based on the preferences of similar users.
 This requires a dataset of customer transactions and ratings, which can be used to train a model that computes similarity scores between food items.
 The top-rated item can then be recommended.
 Building an effective recommendation system requires significant data and resources.

-(V) Website , It is a static website where we have displayed some static information about the restaurants and aur chartBox will appear in website
+(V) Website , It is a static website where we have displayed some static information about the restaurants and aur ChatBox will appear on the website.